 The iPhone will automatically download over Wi-Fi when a new update is available.
 It can also automatically install the update if the iPhone is charging overnight and connected to Wi-Fi.
 Now that you know how to turn on automatic updates on an iPhone let’s look at another way in which you can update your iPhone.

-Besides the easy method of updating over the air, you can also use a computer to get the latest iOS 16 or iPadOS 16 on your devices.
+Besides the easy method of updating over the air, you can also use a computer to get the latest iOS 17 software on your iPhone.
 But how do you update an iPhone from a computer?
 Here’s how: